We’re proud to work on some of the biggest and best thought leadership campaigns in B2B.

 Desi Kozareva, writer and editor

 Working from home provides better work-life balance, increases productivity and reduces time spent commuting.
 But it is no panacea.
 So, with advantages on both sides, the answer must lie in a hybrid workplace.
 Fujitsu partnered with Longitude to investigate how firms can implement hybrid working, highlighting and saving the best bits from the worlds of home and office work.
-Drawing on the perspectives of experts in the field, this insightful content programme puts culture, productivity and health under the microscope.
+Drawing on the perspectives of experts in the field, this insightful campaign example puts culture, productivity and health under the microscope.

 Talking to inspiring experts such as Gabriela Hersham, CEO of Huckletree and Andrew Davis, head of workforce and workspace services at Fujitsu, we used a blended research programme of qualitative and desk research to uncover new insight on hybrid working.
 With 88% of employees saying that they would like to continue working from home in the future, how can organisations support their workforces as well as backing their bottom line?
 Blending new and old tech, prioritising mental health and resetting corporate culture are all key.
 But will they be enough?